apache/karaf-boot/samples/ds/service-provider/README.md

-== karaf-boot-sample-service-provider-ds ==
+== karaf-boot-sample-ds-service-provider ==

-This sample exposes an OSGi service using the Karaf util classe and annotation.
+Exposes and configures a service using declarative services

 = Design

-The service "contract" is describe by the Hello interface.
+The service "contract" is described by the Hello interface.
 It's a very simple service that expose one operation (hello).
-The service client send a message (String) to the hello service and he gets a response.
+The service client sends a message (String) to the hello service and he gets a response.

+Additionally the example shows how to inject configuration into a service by using the type safe configurations of DS 1.3.

-The HelloServiceImpl is very simple: it prefixes the message with "Hello".
+The HelloServiceImpl is very simple: it prefixes the message with "Hello" and adds the configured name.

 We use the @Component DS annotation on HelloServiceImpl implementation in order to expose the service.

-You don't think anything else: karaf-boot will generate all the plumbing for you, and you will directly have a ready to use artifact.

 = Build

-To build, simply do:

   mvn clean install

 = Deploy

-To deploy in Karaf, you have to enable the DS support first.
-For that, you have to install the scr feature:
+We enable DS support and install the example

   feature:install scr

-Once scr feature installed:

-* you can drop the generated jar file (target/karaf-boot-sample-service-provider-ds-1.0.jar) in the Karaf deploy folder
-* in the Karaf shell console, do:

   bundle:install -s mvn:org.apache.karaf.boot/karaf-boot-sample-service-provider-ds/1.0